heckendorfc/reprieve/README.md

 You may also provide the remote password on the command line using the -p option but this is unsafe and not recommended.

-Copy the password to the primary X clipboard:
+Copy the password to the primary X selector:

 	$ reprieve xpw -n github